envytools/envytools/hwdocs/bus/pbus.rst

 NV50+ PBUS has one [NV50:NVC0] or two [NVC0-] user-triggerable interupts.
 These interrupts are triggered by writing any value to a trigger register:

-MMIO 0x001150: INTR_USER0_TRIGGER [NV50-]
+.. reg:: 32 intr-user-trigger user interrupt generation

-  Writing any value triggers the USER0 interrupt.
+   Writing any value triggers the USERx interrupt.
 This register is write-only.

-MMIO 0x001170: INTR_USER1_TRIGGER [NVC0-]
-  Writing any value triggers the USER1 interrupt.
-This register is write-only.

 There are also 4 scratch registers per interrupt provided for software use.
 The hardware doesn't use their contents for anything:

-MMIO 0x001154+i*4, i < 4: INTR_USER0_SCRATCH[i] [NV50-]
-  32-bit scratch registers for USER0 interrupt.

-MMIO 0x001174+i*4, i < 4: INTR_USER1_SCRATCH[i] [NVC0-]
+.. reg:: 32 intr-user-scratch user interrupt scratch register

-  32-bit scratch registers for USER1 interrupt.
+   32-bit scratch registers for USERx interrupt.

-.. _pbus-mmio-ibus-timeout:

 NVA3 IBUS timeout
 =================